greenboxal/doggohub/doc/administration/repository_storages.md

 # Repository storages

-> [Introduced][ce-4578] in GitLab 8.10.
+> [Introduced][ce-4578] in DoggoHub 8.10.

-GitLab allows you to define multiple repository storage paths to distribute the storage load between several mount points.
+DoggoHub allows you to define multiple repository storage paths to distribute the storage load between several mount points.

 >**Notes:**